-- 1. A pleading must be filed with the Registry within the time-limit fixed in accordance with Rule 38 and in the manner described in paragraph 2 of that Rule. - 2.
+- 1. A pleading must be filed with the Registry within the time-limit fixed in accordance with Rule 38 of the Rules of Court and in the manner described in paragraph 2 of that Rule. - 2.
 The date on which a pleading or other document is received at the Court's Registry will be recorded on that document by a receipt stamp. - 3.
-With the exception of pleadings and documents for which a system of secured electronic filing has been set up, all other pleadings, as well as all documents annexed thereto, should be submitted to the Court's Registry in three copies sent by post or in one copy by fax, followed by three copies sent by post. - 4.
+With the exception of pleadings and documents for which a system of electronic filing has been set up (see the relevant practice directions), all other pleadings, as well as all documents annexed thereto, should be submitted to the Court's Registry in three copies sent by post or in one copy by fax.2, followed by three copies sent by post. - 4.
 Pleadings or other documents submitted by electronic mail shall not be accepted. - 5.
 Secret documents should be filed by registered post. - 6.
 Unsolicited pleadings shall not be admitted to the case file unless the President of the Chamber decides otherwise (see Rule 38 § 1).